slingman/blog/_posts/2021-10-23-celebrations.md

     color:#fff;
   }
 </style>
-A week apart for our 18th wedding anniversary with these fools.
-It's pretty amazing that we've been friends all these years.
-Here's the day in pictures.
+Our wedding anniversaries are exactly 1 week apart and this is our 18th year.
+I think we've been celebrating together every year for at least the past 10 years.
+Pretty amazing friendship we have with these two.
+Appreciate you!

 Cassava.
 San Francisco.
 <p class="post-img-wrap">